Miami: History

-Founding

 Miami is noted as the only major city in the United States founded by a woman.
-Julia Tuttle, a local citrus grower and a wealthy Cleveland native, was the original owner of the land upon which the city was built.
+Julia Tuttle, a local citrus grower and a wealthy Cleveland native, was the original owner of the land upon which Miami was built.
 In the late 19th century, the area was known as "Biscayne Bay Country", and reports described it as a promising wilderness and "one of the finest building sites in Florida".
 The Great Freeze of 1894–1895 hastened Miami's growth, as the crops there were the only ones in Florida that survived.
 Julia Tuttle subsequently convinced railroad tycoon Henry Flagler to extend his Florida East Coast Railway to the region, for which she became known as "the mother of Miami".
 Miami was officially incorporated as a city on July 28, 1896, with a population of just over 300.
-African American labor played a crucial role in Miami's early development.

-20th century

 During the early 20th century, migrants from the Bahamas and African-Americans constituted 40 percent of the city's population.
-Despite their role in the city's growth, their community was limited to a small space.
-When landlords began to rent homes to African-Americans around Avenue J (what would later become NW Fifth Avenue), a gang of white men with torches marched through the neighborhood and warned the residents to move or be bombed.
+When landlords began to rent homes to African-Americans around Avenue J, what would later become NW Fifth Avenue, a gang of white men with torches marched through the neighborhood and warned the residents to move or be bombed.
+Miami’s economy was heavily based on seasonal tourism and construction work, which created a volatile job market of low-wage, temporary employment and contributed to pronounced income inequality even as the city promoted itself as a booming leisure destination.”Bennett, Evan P. (2024) “Working in the Magic City: Moral Economy in Early Twentieth-Century Miami,” Labour / Le Travail, 21(1): 123-152.

+Despite the city’s image of resort-style prosperity, workers and activists during the interwar period organized around unemployment and labor exclusion, helping to lay early foundations for labor mobilization in South Florida.

 Miami prospered during the 1920s with an increase in population and development in infrastructure as northerners moved to the city.
 The legacy of Jim Crow was embedded in these developments.
 Miami's chief of police at the time, H. Leslie Quigg, did not hide the fact that he, like many other white Miami police officers, was a member of the Ku Klux Klan.
 Unsurprisingly, these officers enforced social codes far beyond the written law.
 Quigg, for example, "personally and publicly beat a colored bellboy to death for speaking directly to a white woman".
 The collapse of the Florida land boom of the 1920s, the 1926 Miami Hurricane, and the Great Depression in the 1930s slowed development.
 When World War II began, Miami became a base for U.S. defense against German submarines due to its prime location on the southern coast of Florida.
 This brought an increase in Miami's population; 172,172 people lived in the city by 1940.
 The city's nickname, The Magic City, came from its rapid growth, which was noticed by winter visitors who remarked that the city grew so much from one year to the next that it was like magic.